Rare (conservation organization): The Center for Behavior & the Environment

 The Center for Behavior & the Environment (BE.Center) at Rare is the world’s first center dedicated exclusively to behavioral science and design for the environment.
 It was launched in 2017 to increase the effective use of behavior-centered design principles among environmental practitioners.
-With a diverse team of world-class behavioral and social scientists, designers, and trainers, the BE.Center connects research and insights from behavioral and social sciences and design thinking to practitioners on the frontlines of our most urgent environmental challenges.
+With a team of behavioral and social scientists, designers, and trainers, the BE.Center connects research and insights from behavioral and social sciences and design thinking to practitioners on the frontlines of our most urgent environmental challenges.